Static Electricity Control: Reliable Solutions for Safer, Cleaner, and More Efficient Production

 Automotive, Aerospace & Shipbuilding

-Clean surfaces and stable adhesion are essential before painting, welding, or composite processing.
+Clean surfaces are essential before painting, welding, or composite processing.
 Monitoring surface resistivity is crucial in these industries to ensure antistatic protection and prevent static-related defects.

 Electronics, Medical Devices & Precision Manufacturing